 Business also ran local politics through the Charter Government slate, which was elected with regularity.
 Only two mayors presided over Phoenix during these years, Sam Mardian and the popular young Milt Graham, the latter being especially hostile to transit.
 As a result, the buses, painted in an unappealing institutional green and white, ran on few routes and limited schedules.
 Behind the scenes (and sometimes out front) were such kingmakers as Harry and Newton Rosenzweig.
 With the council-manager form of government, Phoenix won a deserved reputation for clean city government.
 Its inclusiveness was another matter.
 Blacks and Mexican-Americans were still largely segregated, although Chinese-Americans had largely been accepted into the mainstream.
 South Phoenix and the barrios received bare city services.
 And a clean city hall existed side-by-side with a mobbed-up city.

 The larger political and social upheavals of the decade touched Phoenix unevenly.
 The city was still isolated and most of the American population lived east of the Mississippi.
 In 1962, only half a century had passed since statehood.
 Martin Luther King Jr. did march in south Phoenix, joined by some mainstream white clerics, provoking much Anglo backlash (and Elijah Muhammad, the Black Muslim leader, had a winter home in Phoenix).
+Another event that year shocked what was still in many ways a small town: A man took hostages at a hearing of the state Industrial Commission.
+He was eventually captured by two Phoenix detectives who entered the room claiming to be reporters.
 No major riot shattered the city, although the media did cover up a small one in 1968 around Eastlake Park that included at least one sniper firing at police.
 The Monkees played Phoenix.
+(More significantly for adults, Duke Ellington and his big band filled Trinity Cathedral in 1966).
 Cesar Chavez led United Farm Worker protests, but mostly in California.
 But so much of the '60s cultural and social turbulence seemed to pass the city by.
 For example, the many small school districts allowed Phoenix to avoid busing.
 Protests against the Vietnam War or anything else were rare-to-nonexistent in the Phoenix of the '60s.
 The Cold War's terrors, likewise, seemed far away for most Phoenicians.
 One big exception: The arrest of Ernesto Miranda in 1963 for kidnapping and rape.
 The Supreme Court overturned his conviction claiming he had not been told of his Fifth Amendment rights and the Miranda Warning was born.
 Ernesto would hand out autographed Miranda Warning cards as he wandered the bars of the Deuce (where he would be fatally stabbed in 1976).

 The aim of municipal politics was largely civic betterment, as seen through a prism of that time.
 In other words, nobody saw anything wrong with sprawl or tearing down old buildings.
 Planning was minimal; skyscrapers were already sprouting on north Central, including the 1964 "punch card" building originally intended for Univac — and designed to have a curving twin brother that was never built.
 The bad habit of using population growth as the prime and always beneficial metric began in this decade.
 Who needed transit when gasoline was so cheap (even though the air was getting dirtier)?
 Density was associated with crime and urban decay, not vibrancy, coherence, walkability and creative friction.
 Nobody in Phoenix was reading Jane Jacobs.
 Preservation wasn't even an afterthought: For example, the last grand Victorian mansion on west Monroe, once known as Millionaires Row, was demolished without protest.
 My experience growing up near downtown, and witnessing the hollowing out of the core, is entirely different from my contemporaries who lived in the new subdivisions.